 - Turkish Airlines Miles&Smiles

-For 4 of these airlines, points previously transferred at a 2:1.5 ratio.
-The transfer ratio was even worst for Emirates Skywards and Singapore KrisFlyer: 2:1.
-Now, points transfer to all 6 of these airlines at a 1:1 ratio — stretching your Capital One miles further than before.
+For four of these airline programs, you could previously transfer points at a 2:1.5 ratio.
+The transfer ratio was even worse for Emirates Skywards and Singapore KrisFlyer at 2:1.
+Now, you can transfer points to all six airlines at a 1:1 ratio.

-With these improvements, the vast majority of Capital One transfers are at 1:1 ratios.
+With these improvements, most Capital One transfers are at 1:1 ratios.
 This puts Capital One on par with other points & miles currencies.
 This leaves two — at least of those partners remaining beyond October 24, 2021 — transfers at sub-par ratios:

 - EVA Infinity MileageLands (2:1.5)